Model Context Protocol: The Open Standard for AI Integrations

 | Time | Time zone conversion and current time queries |

-Additionally, there are over 12 archived servers in the servers-archived repository, including AWS KB Retrieval, Brave Search, GitHub, GitLab, Google Drive, Google Maps, PostgreSQL, Puppeteer, Redis, Sentry, Slack, and SQLite .
-These have been continued as independent projects and serve as reference implementations for various integration patterns.
+There are also over 12 archived servers in the servers-archived repository, among them AWS KB Retrieval, Brave Search, GitHub, GitLab, Google Drive, Google Maps, PostgreSQL, Puppeteer, Redis, Sentry, Slack and SQLite .
+These have since been spun out as independent projects and serve as reference implementations for a variety of integration patterns.

-Start with the Everything server as a reference – it demonstrates all MCP features in a single implementation.
-The Filesystem server shows a realistic stdio deployment, while the Fetch server illustrates a streamable HTTP pattern.
+Start with the Everything server as a reference – it demonstrates every MCP feature in a single implementation.
+The Filesystem server shows a realistic stdio deployment, while the Fetch server illustrates a Streamable HTTP pattern.

 5.4.
 How do you build your own MCP server?

-Short answer: Select an official SDK, define tools, resources and/or prompts, configure the desired transport and register the server.
+Short answer: Pick an official SDK, define your tools, resources and/or prompts, configure the transport you want and register the server.
 A minimal server can be built in under 100 lines of code .

 Detailed explanation:

-Building an MCP server follows a consistent pattern, regardless of the language :
+Building an MCP server follows the same pattern whatever the language :

 import { StdioServerTransport } from "@modelcontextprotocol/sdk/server/stdio.js";